beefwhale/LobangCorner/README.md

 8. In the profile section, tap on your photo to customize your profile photo.
 You can also customize the “About Me” section by directly clicking on the box itself.
 Don’t forget to press the Submit button after to save your changes.
 10. You can choose to Log Out by clicking the red bottom most button in profile page.

+**[Stage 2]**
+1. Bookmarking: You can now bookmark (save) pages within HC and RC by clicking on the bookmark icon.
+A collection of your bookmarks can be found within Home page’s top right corner.
+To unsave a post, you can click the checked icon within the posts itself or unsave multiple posts in one go at the bookmark page using the checkbox and clicking the delete icon.
+2. Google Maps: When a user has found a hawker stall post interesting, they can click on the “View Map” button available just below the image of their chosen stall.
+This will bring you to a new page where you can view the location of the stall in Google Maps integrated into our app.
+If you are curious of which direction or how far you are from the stall, you can press the “Go There” button which will trigger the maps to get your location once permission is granted and draw a line between you and the stall.
+If you need the route and directions, simply click on the marker of the stall and a Google Map toolbar will appear where you can press to directly open the Google Maps Application and give you the information you need.
+3. Users can now leave comments within HC or RC.
+The author would receive notifications in turn.
+4. Users can now choose to save their unfinished post as a draft for future purposes.
+By clicking on the FAB, they would be led immediately to HC/RC drafts where they choose whether to make a new post, or to continue their previous works.
+5. Users can now edit and delete a post within their profile by clicking on the “hawker corner posts” or “recipe corner posts” square.
+Using the checkbox, they can delete more than 1 post at one go.

 ### Roles and Contributions

+**[Stage 1]**

 Yongqing:
 - Team Lead